 What is the Best Weight Paper for Making Wedding Invitations?

-People making their own wedding invitations very commonly ask what weight of paper is best for the job.
+People making their own wedding invitations very commonly ask what is the best cardstock for the job.
 Unfortunately this commonly asked question has no concrete answer, but instead an answer that varies from person to person, situation to situation.
 The best weight paper for your wedding invitations is the weight that works best for you.

 So how do you determine which weight is right for you and your DIY wedding invitations?
 Simply take take the following factors into consideration;